 Now, let's begin by finding the first part of the formula, the debt portion.

-The method I prefer using when I'm building models is the debt rating approach, where you are simply adding the company's default spread (depending on its credit rating) to the current risk-free rate.
-Then, you'd multiply by one minus the effective tax rate:
+The method I prefer using is the debt rating approach, where you are simply adding the company's default spread (depending on its credit rating) to the current risk-free rate.
+Then, you'd multiply by one minus the effective tax rate, as shown in the formula below:

 rd = (rf + default spread) * (1 - t)